Arcturus: Cultural significance

 Prehistoric Polynesian navigators knew Arcturus as Hōkūleʻa, the "Star of Joy".
 Arcturus is the zenith star of the Hawaiian Islands.
 Using Hōkūleʻa and other stars, the Polynesians launched their double-hulled canoes from Tahiti and the Marquesas Islands.
 Traveling east and north they eventually crossed the equator and reached the latitude at which Arcturus would appear directly overhead in the summer night sky.
 Knowing they had arrived at the exact latitude of the island chain, they sailed due west on the trade winds to landfall.
 If Hōkūleʻa could be kept directly overhead, they landed on the southeastern shores of the Big Island of Hawaii.
 For a return trip to Tahiti the navigators could use Sirius, the zenith star of that island.
 Since 1976, the Polynesian Voyaging Society's Hōkūleʻa has crossed the Pacific Ocean many times under navigators who have incorporated this wayfinding technique in their non-instrument navigation.
+The crew's successful landing in Waitangi, New Zealand on December 1985 earned them iwihood under the name of Ngāti Ruawāhia (“Tribe of the Arcturus” in Māori).

 Arcturus had several other names that described its significance to indigenous Polynesians.
 In the Society Islands, Arcturus, called Ana-tahua-taata-metua-te-tupu-mavae ("a pillar to stand by"), was one of the ten "pillars of the sky", bright stars that represented the ten heavens of the Tahitian afterlife.
 In Hawaii, the pattern of Boötes was called Hoku-iwa, meaning "stars of the frigatebird".
 This constellation marked the path for Hawaiʻiloa on his return to Hawaii from the South Pacific Ocean.
 The Hawaiians called Arcturus Hoku-leʻa.
 It was equated to the Tuamotuan constellation Te Kiva, meaning "frigatebird", which could either represent the figure of Boötes or just Arcturus.
 However, Arcturus may instead be the Tuamotuan star called Turu.
 The Hawaiian name for Arcturus as a single star was likely Hoku-leʻa, which means "star of gladness", or "clear star".
 In the Marquesas Islands, Arcturus was probably called Tau-tou and was the star that ruled the month approximating January.
 The Māori and Moriori called it Tautoru, a variant of the Marquesan name and a name shared with Orion's Belt.

 In Inuit astronomy, Arcturus is called the Old Man (Uttuqalualuk in Inuit languages) and The First Ones (Sivulliik in Inuit languages).

 The Miꞌkmaq of eastern Canada saw Arcturus as Kookoogwéss, the owl.

 Early-20th-century Armenian scientist Nazaret Daghavarian theorized that the star commonly referred to in Armenian folklore as Gutani astgh (Armenian: Գութանի աստղ; lit. star of the plow) was in fact Arcturus, as the constellation of Boötes was called "Ezogh" (Armenian: Եզող; lit. the person who is plowing) by Armenians.